 When reserving a testing timeslot, you can request either specific hosts or automatch hosts.
 That is, you can specify the exact hosts which will run your test or test set, and if those hosts are available, Performance Center reserves them for you.
 Alternatively, you can request automatch hosts, which allows Performance Center to allocate any available host with properties that match your selected criteria.

 When you add a test instance to a test set, Performance Center automatically allocates automatch hosts to the test instance based on the test type.
 You can change the allocation as part of the timeslot reservation.

 For performance test timeslots, you must select at least one Controller and one load generator.
-For details, see the Load Generator Distribution.
+For details, see the Distribute load generators.

 A timeslot can be reserved successfully only if all of the requested resources are available.